 A Sense of PlaceWhat if your highways were rivers and mountain ridges?
 What if your grocery store was the forest and ocean?
-What if your home overlooked a beautiful coastline, complete with whales and sunsets?
-For the original residents of the Olympic Peninsula the majestic landscape and wealth of resources supplied both physical and spiritual sustenance.
-Although the land and its ownership have changed, these essential connections have been maintained through generations.
+What if your home overlooked a beautiful coastline complete with whales and sunsets?
+For the original residents of the Olympic Peninsula, the majestic landscape and wealth of resources supplied both physical and spiritual sustenance.
+Although the land and its ownership has changed, these essential connections have been maintained through generations.
 Today Olympic National Park protects the natural resources that engendered those connections as well as the cultural resources that reveal the rich history of the people who first called this rugged place home.

 The hunter and gatherer groups who followed early big game hunters also had a strong dependence on the land.
-From 3,000 to 10,000 years ago, they hunted deer and elk and gathered plants to survive.
+From 3,000 to 10,000 years ago they hunted deer and elk and gathered plants to survive.
 Their stone tools, left across the peninsula, show that the rugged terrain did not deter them from exploring the entire Olympic ecosystem.

-Imposing ChangeThe last 200 years have been dynamic ones for the Olympic Peninsula's original residents.
+Imposing ChangeThe last 200 years have been dynamic times for the Olympic Peninsula's original residents.
 At first contact with Euro-Americans, villages were spread throughout the area, their residents coexisting with the land and resources.
 People journeyed far and wide to pursue game and collect plants, conduct warfare, attend social gatherings and ceremonies and to interact with the spiritual realm.

-An Ancient FindIn 1993 a Florida family was hiking in Olympic National Park when they discovered a piece of woven material at the edge of a snowfield near Hurricane Ridge.
+An Ancient FindIn 1993, a Florida family was hiking in Olympic National Park when they discovered a piece of woven material at the edge of a snowfield near Hurricane Ridge.
 A warm summer had melted back the edge of a permanent snowbank, revealing this piece of cultural history.
 The woven piece turned out to be from a 2,900-year-old basket, a tangible link confirming the stories of mountain travel that have been passed from one generation to the next for millennia.

-Area Tribes TodayEight tribes have traditional associations to lands now in Olympic National Park: Hoh, Jamestown S'Klallam, Elwha Klallam, Makah, Port Gamble S'Klallam, Quileute, Quinault, and Skokomish.
+Area Tribes TodayEight tribes have traditional associations to lands now in Olympic National Park: Hoh, Jamestown S'Klallam, Elwha Klallam, Makah, Port Gamble S'Klallam, Quileute, Quinault and Skokomish.
 Despite the changes wrought upon them, area tribes are working to sustain their long traditions.
 The Makah have revived the custom of whaling, a tradition that dates back thousands of years according to archeological evidence.
 Coastal tribes continue their performance of a First Salmon ceremony to honor and give thanks to salmon returning from the sea.
-They are passing on the teachings of their elders to preserve language and traditional arts, like basket weaving and carving.
+They are passing on the teachings of their elders to preserve language and traditional arts like basket weaving and carving.

 Court decisions have reaffirmed the right of area tribes to carry on their fishing practices.
 In 1974, a landmark court decision upheld tribal fishing rights retained under the 1855 treaties, including the protection of habitat.
 The protection and management of dwindling fish resources is a priority for the tribes as well as the park.
 The National Park Service also works with local tribes to protect not only the amazing natural resources of the area, but also cultural connections with park land and resources.
-Throughout the mountains, coast, and forest lie the ancient footprints and stories that are an integral part of Olympic National Park.
+Throughout the mountains, forests and coast lie the ancient footprints and stories that are an integral part of Olympic National Park.